Inky pHAT Driver

 inkyphat library you'll find that much of the drawing and image manipulation functions have been removed from Inky.
 These functions were always supplied by PIL, and the recommended approach is to use PIL to create and prepare your image before setting it to Inky with

-- inky impression set_border support
+- New: inky impression set_border support

-- fix inky impression orange colour
+- BugFix: inky impression orange colour

-- add inky impression simulator
+- New: inky impression simulator

 - Enhancement: drive UC81559 CS with GPIO to avoid conflict with Grow workaround